unfor19/pwa-quasar-local/README.md

    dig meirg.co.il.test @192.168.0.5 # returns 192.168.0.5
    ```

+## Access PWA From Local Machine

 ## Access PWA From An Android Device

+Assuming `quasar dev -m pwa` is running in the background.

-All the following steps are done on the Android device
+All the following steps are done on the Android device.

 1. First, [Configure your Android with Developer Options](https://developer.android.com/studio/debug/dev-options) and Allow USB Debugging.
 To be on the safe-side, I also downloaded and installed [Samsung Smart Switch
 ](https://www.samsung.com/us/support/owners/app/smart-switch) which includes Samsung Galaxy drivers.
 At this point I'm not sure if the drivers are necessary, I'll need to uninstall them to find out (TODO: uninstall drivers and see if it affects the installation)